Travelers Companies (NYSE:TRV) Issues Earnings Results

-Travelers Companies (NYSE:TRV – Get Rating) announced its earnings results on Tuesday.
-The insurance provider reported $4.22 earnings per share for the quarter, topping analysts’ consensus estimates of $3.57 by $0.65, MarketWatch Earnings reports.
+Travelers Companies (NYSE:TRV – Get Rating) posted its quarterly earnings results on Tuesday.
+The insurance provider reported $4.22 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $3.57 by $0.65, MarketWatch Earnings reports.
 Travelers Companies had a return on equity of 12.27% and a net margin of 10.52%.
-The firm had revenue of $8.81 billion for the quarter, compared to the consensus estimate of $8.03 billion.
-During the same quarter in the previous year, the business earned $2.73 EPS.
-The company’s revenue was up 6.0% compared to the same quarter last year.
+The firm had revenue of $8.81 billion during the quarter, compared to the consensus estimate of $8.03 billion.
+During the same quarter in the previous year, the business earned $2.73 earnings per share.
+The firm’s quarterly revenue was up 6.0% compared to the same quarter last year.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, June 30th.
-Stockholders of record on Friday, June 10th will be given a $0.93 dividend.
-The ex-dividend date of this dividend is Thursday, June 9th.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, June 30th.
+Shareholders of record on Friday, June 10th will be paid a dividend of $0.93 per share.
+The ex-dividend date is Thursday, June 9th.
+This represents a $3.72 annualized dividend and a yield of 2.07%.
 This is a boost from Travelers Companies’s previous quarterly dividend of $0.88.
-This represents a $3.72 annualized dividend and a dividend yield of 2.09%.
-Travelers Companies’s payout ratio is 24.24%.
+Travelers Companies’s dividend payout ratio is presently 24.24%.

-In related news, Vice Chairman William H. Heyman sold 6,000 shares of Travelers Companies stock in a transaction on Tuesday, January 25th.
+In other news, Vice Chairman William H. Heyman sold 6,000 shares of the company’s stock in a transaction that occurred on Tuesday, January 25th.
 The stock was sold at an average price of $168.95, for a total transaction of $1,013,700.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, SVP Douglas K. Russell sold 1,161 shares of Travelers Companies stock in a transaction on Monday, February 28th.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, SVP Douglas K. Russell sold 1,161 shares of the company’s stock in a transaction that occurred on Monday, February 28th.
 The shares were sold at an average price of $172.00, for a total value of $199,692.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 163,026 shares of company stock valued at $27,862,876.
-0.92% of the stock is owned by company insiders.
+Insiders have sold 163,026 shares of company stock worth $27,862,876 in the last 90 days.
+0.92% of the stock is currently owned by insiders.

-A number of hedge funds have recently modified their holdings of TRV.
-First Community Trust NA bought a new stake in shares of Travelers Companies in the 4th quarter valued at about $132,000.
-Flagship Harbor Advisors LLC lifted its stake in shares of Travelers Companies by 50.6% in the 4th quarter.
-Flagship Harbor Advisors LLC now owns 2,408 shares of the insurance provider’s stock valued at $377,000 after acquiring an additional 809 shares during the last quarter.
-Kingsview Wealth Management LLC bought a new stake in shares of Travelers Companies in the 4th quarter valued at about $441,000.
-Toroso Investments LLC lifted its stake in shares of Travelers Companies by 24.1% in the 4th quarter.
-Toroso Investments LLC now owns 2,999 shares of the insurance provider’s stock valued at $469,000 after acquiring an additional 582 shares during the last quarter.
-Finally, Sequoia Financial Advisors LLC bought a new stake in shares of Travelers Companies in the 4th quarter valued at about $472,000.
-80.85% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently bought and sold shares of the company.
+Barclays PLC grew its holdings in shares of Travelers Companies by 88.0% during the fourth quarter.
+Barclays PLC now owns 1,894,967 shares of the insurance provider’s stock valued at $296,430,000 after purchasing an additional 887,224 shares during the last quarter.
+Parametric Portfolio Associates LLC grew its holdings in shares of Travelers Companies by 0.9% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 1,265,828 shares of the insurance provider’s stock valued at $198,013,000 after purchasing an additional 11,526 shares during the last quarter.
+California State Teachers Retirement System grew its holdings in shares of Travelers Companies by 2.0% during the fourth quarter.
+California State Teachers Retirement System now owns 448,308 shares of the insurance provider’s stock valued at $70,129,000 after purchasing an additional 8,681 shares during the last quarter.
+Sei Investments Co. grew its holdings in shares of Travelers Companies by 3.4% during the fourth quarter.
+Sei Investments Co. now owns 25,926 shares of the insurance provider’s stock valued at $4,083,000 after purchasing an additional 845 shares during the last quarter.
+Finally, NewEdge Advisors LLC grew its holdings in shares of Travelers Companies by 69.1% during the fourth quarter.
+NewEdge Advisors LLC now owns 7,375 shares of the insurance provider’s stock valued at $1,153,000 after purchasing an additional 3,013 shares during the last quarter.
+80.85% of the stock is owned by institutional investors.

 The Travelers Companies, Inc, through its subsidiaries, provides a range of commercial and personal property, and casualty insurance products and services to businesses, government units, associations, and individuals in the United states and internationally.
 The company operates through three segments: Business Insurance, Bond & Specialty Insurance, and Personal Insurance.